 Okay, so you’re going to teach people some of the basics of life?

-My blog is intended to be a tool that can help you as you go about your life managing mental illnesses, devoting yourself to being a healthier person, and learning to “adult” – because honestly most adults don’t know how to adult.
+My blog is intended to be a tool that can help people as they go about their lives managing mental illnesses.
+The platform is dedicated to teaching people how to be a healthier person, and teaching how to “adult” – because honestly most adults don’t know how to adult.